righthalfplane/SdrGlut/sdrTest/README.txt

 To build sdrTest on the Linux systems -

-g++ -O2 -std=c++11 -Wno-deprecated -o sdrTest sdrTest.cpp mThread.cpp cMalloc.c -lrtaudio -lSoapySDR -lliquid -lopenal
+g++ -O2 -std=c++11 -Wno-deprecated -o sdrTest sdrTest.cpp mThread.cpp cMalloc.c -lrtaudio -lSoapySDR -lliquid -lopenal -pthread

 If you get an error on the line -